az4if/mini-dep-bot/README.md

 step.
 If your runner is missing one of these anyway, add the matching `actions/setup-*` step before "Regenerate lockfiles" in the workflow file.

+> [!NOTE]
-This step only runs as part of the GitHub Actions workflow.
-Running `python bot.py` standalone updates the manifest but not the lockfile — regenerate it yourself with the command above for your ecosystem, from the manifest's own directory.
+> This step only runs as part of the GitHub Actions workflow.
+Running
+> `python bot.py` standalone updates the manifest but not the lockfile —
+> regenerate it yourself with the command above for your ecosystem, from
+> the manifest's own directory.

+<a name="configuration"></a>
-## Configuration
+## 🛠️ Configuration

 Drop a `.mini-dep-bot.yml` at the root of the target repo to customize what the bot touches (see `.mini-dep-bot.yml.example` for a template).